-- (1) Areas which the organization has improved the performance in 2007 - -Stakeholder involvement - -Data sharing - (2) The way in which the organization was able to do so
+- (1) Areas which the organization has improved the performance in 2007 - -Stakeholder involvement

+-Data sharing

-- -Stakeholder involvement: There is a principle set for member provinces and organizations to have voice in preparation, planning, design, and implementation of water-related project in the basin.
-Every project using budget funds must be agreed by stakeholders before it is invested in. - -Data sharing: Relevant information and data collected through regular meetings, reports and field visits are shared among members.
+-Stakeholder involvement: There is a principle set for member provinces and organizations to have voice in preparation, planning, design, and implementation of water-related project in the basin.
+Every project using budget funds must be agreed by stakeholders before it is invested in.

+- -Data sharing: Relevant information and data collected through regular meetings, reports and field visits are shared among members.
 RRBO website and newsletters are seen as useful means to disseminate relevant information to RRBO members and those who are interested in.
 In particular RRBO website was highly appreciated by NARBO Peer Review for its contents and regular update. - (3) In what way NARBO has helped the organization